Zttcoder/zyw-portfolio-2026.3/critique-by-design.md

 - Can you tell me what you think this is?

-- Can you describe to me what this is telling you?
+- Is there too much information in one single graph?

+- Is it clear and readable for the intended audience?

 - Is there anything you find surprising or confusing?

-- Who do you think is the intended audience for this?

 - Is there anything you would change or do differently?